 I thought taking lessons would kill my enthusiasm for drawing, but I've had the opposite experience with Wade.
 He takes the time to understand what I need and what my goals are, and he works closely with me and helps me achieve them.
 In between lessons, he not only makes sure I follow through on assignments, but he also corrects me and gives me lots of tips to keep me moving forward.
 I've been enjoying drawing more, and I look forward to continue working with Wade.

 I take a highly individualistic approach with each student.
-I generally like to take some time to assess the skill level of the idividual.
-While I try to tailor every lesson to the student I have noticed patterns with many past students typically struggle with so I have developed a cirriculum based around these standard deficiencies that functions as a loose skeleton which I work with the student to build lessons tailored specifically to there artistic needs and desires.
+The first step is taking some time to assess the skill level of the idividual.
+While I like to tailor every lesson to the specific student there are often fundamental principles that are lacking.
+My curriculum is based around these common deficiencies and it functions as a loose outline.
+I then work with the student to build lessons tailored specifically to address their artistic needs and goals.

-Currently, I'm a freelance storyboard artist which requires a strong knowledge of drawing principles including composition, drawing figures, acting, staging and posing.
+I'm a professional storyboard artist working in animation.
+Storyboards require a strong knowledge of drawing principles including composition, drawing figures, acting, staging and posing.

-I have apprenticed under many top working professionals the majority of which were on an ongoing, long term basis.
-My main mentors have included Joe Murray (Rocko's Modern Life and Camp Lazlo) Jim Smith (The Ren & Stimpy Show) and Stephen Silver.
-(Kim Possible and Danny Phantom)
+Prior to starting my career I served apprenticeships under several top working professionals cartoonists.
+My primary mentors have included Joe Murray (Rocko's Modern Life, Camp Lazlo, & Let's Go Luna) Jim Smith (The Ren & Stimpy Show) and Stephen Silver (Kim Possible and Danny Phantom.)

 At this time I do not have a standardized price.

 I first began teaching by sharing knowledge I had accumulated over the years with friends.
-That eventually spread to teaching people I had met on social media via Skype and Google Hangouts.
+Over time that lead to teaching people I had met on social media via Skype and Google Hangouts.

 I work primarily with beginning and intermediate stage artists.